PHOTOS: Dayton vs. Saint Joseph's

 22

-Dayton against Saint Joseph’s on Friday, March 14, 2025, in the quarterfinals of the Atlantic 10 Conference tournament at Capital One Arena in Washington, D.C.
+Dayton players wait to take the court before a game against Saint Joseph’s on Friday, March 14, 2025, in the quarterfinals of the Atlantic 10 Conference tournament at Capital One Arena in Washington, D.C.
 David Jablonski/Staff

 Cookie Settings